izabelcavassim/Rhizobium_analysis/README.md

 Orthologous identification: OrthoMCL
 ------------------------------------

 OrthoMCL analysis were executed with PosgresSQL instead of mySQL.
-More details on how to run OrthoMCL using PostgreSQL can be found \[here\]<https://bitbucket.org/asger/orthomcl-postgresql>.
+More details on how to run OrthoMCL using PostgreSQL can be found in <https://bitbucket.org/asger/orthomcl-postgresql>.
 The output of OrthoMCL it was then parsed into fasta files.
-The script ??disambiguate\_orthomcl\_groups.py?? is then used to filter for paralagous genes.
+The script `disambiguate_orthomcl_groups.py` is then used to filter for paralagous genes.

 ``` python